chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 **Note:** This type of application dependency does not support version ranges.

+The syntax for the simple dependency contains only the package name without the square brackets or parentheses that are used in Semantic Versioning.
+For example: 1.0.0, 1.0-beta, App1.

 ## Version ranges

 You can use parentheses and square brackets to version dependency ranges.
 The range formats are: